Betterez/btrz-mongo-service/README.md

 The solution is to have this single mongo data-access service, that implements several methods in a Model-independent way, and removes some unnecessary wrapping.

 Many APIs were checking for valid Mongo IDs in every handler, via SimpleDao or via JOI.
-ALso many were re-implementing validation for "existing" models not found.
+Also many were re-implementing validation for "existing" models not found.

 This Service provides Mongo ID validation and "existing" checks, integrated in the right methods.